-Once upon a time, in a small corner of Poland near the community of Gryfino, sat a forest of over 400 trees that had one unique feature: all of the trees were bent at a right angle before growing up like a normal tree.
+Once upon a time, in a small corner of Poland near the community of Gryfino, sat a forest of over 400 trees with one unique feature: all trees were bent at a right angle before growing up like a regular tree.

-Many stories were told about how these trunks were formed, from great winds to the wrath of God to the efforts of one man to pull a practical joke.
+Many stories were told about how these trunks were formed, from great winds to God’s wrath to one man’s efforts to pull a practical joke.

-There’s only one issue with this fairy tale: it’s completely true.
+There’s only one issue with this fairy tale: it’s entirely accurate.

 - What is the Crooked Forest of Gryfino, Poland?